 Much restoration work has been done in the garaden here over the last few years and now is the time to come and see the work in progress.
 When Peter and Elisabeth Prideaux-Brune came here in 1988 much of the landscaped grounds had disappeared under sycamore saplings and overgrown laurels but they are gradually being cleared and new planting put in their place.

-The Victorian Formal Garden has been restored, the Woodland Walks retraced for the first time in 60 years, an 80 tree Lime Avenue planted down either side of the Green Walk, hundreds of trees planted as well as a shelter belt put in last year to help protect the garden from the elements for future generations.
-A decorative garden was planted by the 17th Century Temple in 2009 as well as 3000 more spring bulbs in.
+The Victorian Formal Garden has been restored, the Woodland Walks retraced for the first time in 60 years, an 80 tree Lime Avenue planted down either side of the Green Walk, hundreds of trees planted as well as a shelter belt put in to help protect the garden from the elements for future generations.
+A decorative garden was planted by the 17th century temple in 2009 as well as 3000 more spring bulbs in.
 The next project is to plant up the Woodland Walks.

 Prideaux Place is also an international television and film location with many of our most famous actors appearing here including Joanna Lumley, Peter O'Toole, Helena Bonham Carter, Richard E. Grant, Keira Knightly and Ralph Fiennes to name but a few.

 The Tearoom is fully licensed and visitors can enjoy a light lunch or cream tea sitting on the Terrace overlooking the ancient Deer Park.
 There are often events here, open air concerts and Shakespeare plays, where people can picnic in the grounds, and also car rallies and art exhibitions etc.

 Group Bookings: Open throughout the year by appointment